 Experiencing a violent or abusive relationship

 Being in a violent and abusive relationship can take many forms.
 The most common include physical violence and threats, emotional abuse, social and financial control, and persistent demeaning comments.
-Learn where to get advice & support when in a violent or abusive relationship.
+Learn more and where to get support when in a violent or abusive relationship.

-• Emotional and psychological abuse – belittling remarks, yelling, screaming, put-downs, being ignored, constant criticism
+• Emotional and psychological abuse – belittling remarks, being ignored, gaslighting, stalking, and emotional blackmail.

-• Dominating behaviour – behaviour designed to deliberately frighten, harm or control you e.g, threatening to harm you, themselves or someone else.
+• Dominating behaviour – behaviour designed to deliberately frighten, harm, or control you.

-• Do you feel safe in your current relationship?
+• Does your partner make you feel unsafe or frightened in your relationship?

 • Is living with your partner like ‘walking on eggshells’?